 - a short, small-scale piece as a first step in the creation of a performance.

-Practically, the program is organized on a weekly basis into workshops and seminars (3-5 days long) and open research periods of open research during which the content and practices of the workshops and seminars can be digested and transformed into self-directed individual or collective research.
+Practically, the programme is organised on a weekly basis into workshops and seminars (3-5 days long) and open research periods of open research during which the content and practices of the workshops and seminars can be digested and transformed into self-directed individual or collective research.
 Participants are strongly encouraged to collaborate with each other in order to make efficient use of the available studio and working time.
 The coordinators divide the task of supervising individual/collective research, accompanying and supporting the participants over the entire period.
 The supervision also includes studio visits by the invited guests.
 The time for the completion of the final outcome is extended over summer, allowing the participants more extracurricular time, mostly outside P.A.R.T.S., for their research work.
-The program is concluded in the final presentations and feedback sessions in September 2018.
+The programme is concluded in the final presentations and feedback sessions in September 2018.